Arrives in the U.S.

 The Neuroendocrine Tumor Research Foundation (NETRF) uses charitable donations to fund promising treatments for NETs, like PRRT.
 Recently, NETRF, in collaboration with the Educational Research Fund for Nuclear Medicine and Molecular Imaging, funded an early phase clinical research of PRRT.
 Tom Hope, M.D, University of California, San Francisco is conducting a pilot study to evaluate the safety of Yttrium-90 DOTA-TOC Intra-arterial (IA) Peptide Receptor Radionuclide Therapy (PRRT) for Neuroendocrine Tumor.
 Dr. Hope’s study delivers PRRT through the arteries (intra-arterial) as opposed to the veins (intra-venous or IV) to concentrate dosages in tumors and limit toxicity.

 Watch Dr. Hope present an overview of PRRT at a regional NETRF patient education conference

 Physicians in the Netherlands, Germany, and other countries have used PRRT for years.
 On September 29, 2017, the European Commission approved the marketing of lutetium (177Lu) oxodotreotide for midgut NETs in all 28 European Union member states, as well as Iceland, Norway, and Liechtenstein.

 PRRT in United States

-Lutathera is manufactured by Advanced Accelerator Applications (AAA).
-On October 30, 2017, Novartis announced plans to acquire AAA.
+Lutathera is manufactured by Advanced Accelerator Applications (AAA), a Novartis company.